zoonk/handbook/how-we-work/managing-projects.md

 We use GitHub to manage our projects and tasks.
 The [project page](https://github.com/orgs/zoonk/projects/11) lists all issues we're currently working on.
 We value [ownership](../about/values.md#ownership).
-Therefore, it's up to us to pick a project or task we'd like to work on.
+Therefore, it's up to you to pick a project or task you'd like to work on.
-We don't expect others to tell us what to do.
+You shouldn't expect others to tell you what to do.
 Make sure to read the [contributing guide](../CONTRIBUTING.md) to understand how to get started.

 ## Creating a repository